gjmcn/data-cube-print-html/README.md

 Notes:

 * The package exports a function that can be used to change how entries, keys and labels are formatted &mdash; see [Format Functions](#format) below.
-When a `<script>` tag is used to load the package, the exported function is assigned to the global variable `printFormat`.
+When a `<script>` tag is used to load the package, the exported function is assigned to the global variable `data_cube_format`.

 * `print` will generate the same HTML for the standard array `[5,6,7]` and the vector `[5,6,7].toCube()`.
 However, `print` and `info` do *not* convert a standard array to a cube like core DataCube methods do.